Skjoldrun/Skjoldrun.github.io/docs/csharp/logging-in-libraries-nullLogger.md

             // Call the method
             someClass.SomeMethod();

-            // Class from lib wihtout the logger injected var someClassWithoutLogger = new SomeClass();
+            // Class from lib without the logger injected var someClassWithoutLogger = new SomeClass();

             // Call the method again